Kiva-Entertainment/yohk/README.txt

 To play, you must have version 2.69 (current) of Blender, which can be found for free here: http://www.blender.org/download/
-Open “battlefield.blend” with Blender and press p to begin playing.
+Open battlefield.blend with Blender and press p to begin playing.

 This game is being produced by Kiva-Entertainment, and is free to download from GitHub.
 However, redistribution and/or commercial use is forbidden.